Why Aren't More Users Of Opioids Or Meth Screened For Hepatitis C?

 The initial test for hepatitis C is an inexpensive blood test to check for antibodies that indicate the person's been exposed to the virus.
 If that antibody test is positive, a second test is necessary to find out if the virus is circulating in the bloodstream — that would be a sign of an infection that needs treatment.
 The second test can cost several hundred dollars, experts say.

 To be sure, some federally qualified health centers have made testing for hepatitis C a priority.
-Clinicians at two community health centers run by Phildadelphia Fight — which was established as an AIDS service organization — test many of their patients who are at high risk of having a hepatitis C infection because of their injection-drug use or unsafe sexual practices, such as having sex with an infected partner.
+Clinicians at two community health centers run by Philadelphia Fight — which was established as an AIDS service organization — test many of their patients who are at high risk of having a hepatitis C infection because of their injection-drug use or unsafe sexual practices, such as having sex with an infected partner.
 Medical personnel get a reminder in the patient's electronic medical record to do the screenings, often on an annual basis.

 "That's something pretty basic that we've done in our community health centers to make sure we're testing people and providing a cure," says Dr. Stacey Trooskin, director of viral hepatitis programs at the FIGHT centers and clinical assistant professor at the University of Pennsylvania Perelman School of Medicine.